MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-to-restrict-and-allow-usage-of-a-record.md

 ## <a name="to-create-a-workflow-step-that-restricts-posting-of-unapproved-purchase-orders"></a>To create a workflow step that restricts posting of unapproved purchase orders
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Workflows**, and then choose the related link.
 2. In the **Workflows** window, create a new workflow named Purchase Order Approval Workflow.
-For more information, see [How to: Create Workflows](across-how-to-create-workflows.md).
+For more information, see [Create Workflows](across-how-to-create-workflows.md).
 3. Choose the **Copy From Workflow Template** action.
 4. Choose the **Source Workflow Code** field, and then, in the **Workflow Templates** window, choose the Purchase Invoice Approval Workflow workflow template.